-Knives Out 2 'Glass Onion': When is it coming to Netflix?
+Knives Out sequel Glass Onion: When can you watch it on Netflix?

 The first sequel, Glass Onion: A Knives Out Mystery, is scheduled to be released in late 2022.
 Filming took place last summer.

-Little is known about the plot of the movie.
-Netflix’s official description simply says that the movie will show Detective Benoit Blanc traveling to Greece to "peel back the layers of a mystery involving a new cast of suspects".
+We now know a little about the plot of the movie.
+Netflix’s official description simply says that the film will show Detective Benoit Blanc travelling to Greece to "peel back the layers of a mystery involving a new cast of suspects".

 In a recent thread on Twitter, Johnson revealed how he has also been inspired by Agatha Christie while making the sequel: